 Vice-Chair: MARIE TERNES BOSTER, Executive Director of Media Relations, Pace University

-Treasurer: AARON BERNTHAL, Wealth Management Advisor, Northwestern Mutual
+Treasurer: AARON BERNTHAL, CFP, Wealth Management Advisor, Northwestern Mutual

 Aaron is a founding member of Insight Financial, a boutique financial planning firm established in 2011 under the Northwestern Mutual umbrella.
 He began his financial planning career in 2000 after graduating from McGill University with a finance major and Bachelor of Commerce Degree.
 Aaron resides in Port Washington, NY with his wife Danielle and their two children Ella and Liam.

 BERNARD J. BEAUDREAU, Nonprofit Consultant, Beaudreau-Connors The Consultants for Good

 HEDY CHEN, MBA, Director, Media Strategy and Business Development, National Football League